 The MPhil involves research leading to the completion of a 50,000 word thesis.
 This is ideal if you do not need formal training (eg established scholars).
 You could also use the MPhil as the first stage to registering on the PhD.
 The PhD is an independent, supervised research project.
 This leads to the production of a 100,000 word thesis.
 You will develop your own ideas and explore the field of knowledge to which your thesis topic relates.
 This involves:

 - critical engagement with relevant literature

 - analysis and interpretation of the data within a specific theoretical framework

 You will work with supervisors who are responsible for guidance and advice.
 They will be your first point of contact if you have any academic issues.
 If you choose to study full time, you will have at least ten structured interactions with your supervisors per year.
 If you study part time, you will have at least five.
 If you are based in the UK and wish to maintain your professional employment, part time study is a flexible option.

 You can choose to enter the annual competition for ESRC funded studentships through the ESRC Northern Ireland/North East (NINE) Doctoral Training Partnership.
 You should contact us well in advance of the February deadline if you are planning to apply.

 Our postgraduate communities enjoy dedicated workspace and common room, with excellent computing facilities.
 The space provides a range of resources, including access to linguistics software (eg Childes, Clan, Elan, Praat), linguistic corpora (e.g. DECTE, ICE, ICAME) and specialised equipment (eg the Eye Tracker).

 You will have access to two postgraduate research student study rooms, the largest of which has recently been upgraded with additional workstations and soft seating area.
-Our Resource Centre is also available to use and we have three on-site clinics:
+Our Resource Centre is also available to use and we have two on-site clinics: